UAAP Season 78: Basketball

 The UAAP Season 78 seniors' division basketball tournament began on September 5, 2015.
-The tournament host eas the University of the Philippines and the tournament commissioner was Atty.
-Rene "Rebo" Saguisag, Jr together with his deputies Romy Guevarra, Joe Lipa and Bai Cristobal.
+The tournament host eas the University of the Philippines and the tournament commissioner was Rene "Rebo" Saguisag, Jr together with his deputies Romy Guevarra, Joe Lipa and Bai Cristobal.
 Referees from BRASCU will be hired for officiating.
 UAAP adopts FIBA rules on technicals, timeouts, among others.

 The UAAP Season 78 juniors division basketball tournament started on November 14, 2015.
 The tournament venue was at the Ateneo Blue Eagle Gym.
 FEU was the tournament host.
 The Ateneo Blue Eaglets were the defending champions.

 At the end of the tournament, the FEU Tamaraws won the Men's Basketball title in a best-of-three game finals series against the UST Growling Tigers which ended on December 2, 2015.